chvancooten/chvancooten.github.io/content/posts/VSCodeExtensionBootstrap.md

 Of course, this type of threat is inherent to allowing untrusted (or _semi-trusted?_) code to run within a trusted process.
 As attackers, it's very enticing to be able to run our own code inside of the trusted, signed, and highly prevalent process "Code.exe".
 This process is also known to perform a variety of activities, like call out to the Internet, spawn shells as child processes, and continually interact with local and remote filesystems.
 This makes it hard for defenders to fingerprint what constitutes benign versus malicious behavior, and by extension makes it easier for us as attackers to "blend in" with the noise.

-Creating custom VS Code extensions is easy, the team even has a great [getting started guide](https://code.visualstudio.com/api/get-started/your-first-extension) for it.
+Creating malicious Code extensions is outside of the scope of this post.
+However, creating custom VS Code extensions is easy, the team even has a great [getting started guide](https://code.visualstudio.com/api/get-started/your-first-extension) for it.
+You'll manage. 😉

 ## VS Code Extensions for Initial Access